Tergiver/OreEraser/README.md

 To use it, craft an Ore Eraser, found on the Production tab.
 It functions like a Blueprint or Deconstruction Planner.
 With the Ore Eraser in hand, click and drag a rectangle encompassing the resource you want to remove.

-v1.2.0
+v1.3.0
+  - Added alternate mode (hold shift before dragging a box) which outputs the information, but does not remove the resources. v1.2.0
-  - Changed output text to use localized name and include the total amount of resource removed in brackets
+  - Changed output text to use localized name and include the total amount of resource removed in brackets.

 v1.1.0
   - Changed output text so that it lists the counts of each resource removed.